callisthenes/euterpe/ENCODING.md

 # Plain text format
-The Euterpe texts are encoded in standard Unicode.
-To preserve their readbility in the absence of any supporting software they are structured to facilitate parsing and the extraction of the location of any piece of text.
+Euterpe texts are encoded in standard Unicode.
 Although novels, plays or poems etc. have different structures, their referencing systems should be self-evident, and parsers for these different classes of text will be provided in due course, for digestion by commonly used search engines.

 ## Copyright
 All transcriptions (excluding translations) are, unless specified otherwise, licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/legalcode).
 To facilitate reuse, the usual practice of adding the copyright notice at the start of each file has been dispensed with.
 However, this should _not_ be taken to mean that the license does not apply to it.